Skip to main content

 The rallies are in effect a series of bait-and-switch events.
 They are disingenuously promoted as non-political gatherings to create Christian unity by bringing people together across denominational and racial lines to pray for the state and the country.
 And while that promise of ecumenical prayer and worship is undoubtedly what brought many people to the event in Charlotte, the “non-political” veneer was discarded almost immediately.

 It’s not surprising that the events take on a political cast given that organizer David Lane is a self-described political operative who is recruiting “an army” of conservative pastors to run for office in an effort to boost engagement and voting by conservative Christians.
-Lane is putting his faith in Trump, according to TIME Magazine:
+Lane is putting his faith in Trump(link is external), according to TIME Magazine:

 “I’m going to choose to believe that Donald Trump can be one of the top 4 presidents in American history,” he recently wrote to his followers.
 “We intend Evangelical and Pro-Life Catholic Christians to bring biblical-based values to the public square, bucking up a Trump Administration willing to confront totalitarian ‘Political Correctness.’”